PolyatomicBrian/drupal7-code-review-template/reviews/template/template.md

 # Template

 Copy this directory and all of it's files to a new directory.
-The name should match the contrib module's name.
+The name should match the Contrib module's name.

 Requested By: